zilishen/documentation/content/nginx-one/getting-started.md

 {{< custom-styles >}}

-Welcome to the *Getting Started Guide for NGINX One*.
-This guide provides step-by-step instructions on how to activate and use NGINX One, a management console designed to monitor and manage NGINX data plane deployments effectively.
-Follow these steps to begin.
+This guide provides step-by-step instructions on how to activate and start using NGINX One.
+NGINX One is a management console for monitoring and managing NGINX data plane deployments.

 ## Step 1: Enable the NGINX One Service on F5 Distributed Cloud